matter-labs/zksync-web-era-docs/docs/dev/developer-guides/bridging/l1-l2-interop.md

 In addition, the L2 censorship resistance is derived from the underlying chain, so the ability to send messages from Ethereum to zkSync is an important part of the censorship-resistance mechanism called the [priority queue](#priority-queue).

 Sending transactions from Ethereum to zkSync is done via the zkSync smart contract.
 It allows the sender to request transactions directly from L1.
-Thereby allowing permissionless pass of any data from Ethereum into zkSync.
+Thereby allowing the permissionless passing of any data from Ethereum into zkSync.
-[Read more](./l1-l2.md) about l1-to-l2 communication.
+[Read more](../bridging/l1-l2.md) about messaging from L1 to L2.

 ## Priority queue